 SMD stands for Surface Mounted Device.
-An SMD is any electronic component that is made to use with SMT, or Surface Mount Technology.
-SMT was developed to meet the ongoing desire for printed circuit board manufacturers to use smaller components and be faster, more efficient, and cheaper when assembling components to the PCBs.
+An SMD is any electronic component that is made for use with SMT, or Surface Mount Technology.
+SMT was developed to meet the ongoing desire for printed circuit board (PCB) manufacturers to use smaller components and to be faster, more efficient, and cheaper when assembling components to the PCBs.

-SMDs are smaller than their traditional counterparts.
+SMDs are smaller than their traditional through-hole counterparts.
 They are often square, rectangular or oval in shape, with very low profiles.
-Instead of wire leads that go through the PCB, SMD's have small leads or pins that are soldered to pads on the surface of the board.
-This eliminates the need for holes in the board, and lets both sides of the board be more fully used.
+Instead of wire leads that go through the PCB, SMDs have small leads or pins that are soldered to pads on the surface of the board.
+This eliminates the need for holes in the board and thereby allows both sides of the board to be more fully populated with components.

 The term package refers to the size, shape and/or lead configuration of an electronic component.
-For instance, an IC chip that is has leads in two rows down opposite sides of the chip is called a Dual Inline Package (DIP) chip.
 In SMD resistors, resistor package designators tell the length and width of the resistor.
-SMD packages may be given in inches as well as in milimeters.
+SMD packages may be given in inches as well as in millimeters.
 It is therefore important to check the manufacturer's documentation.
 The shape and size of surface mount resistors are standardized with most manufacturers use the JEDEC standards.
 The size of SMD resistors is indicated by a numerical code, such as 0603.
 This code describes the length and width of the package.
 More information is available in the discussion of Resistor Sizes and Packages.

 Because of the small size of SMD resistors, there is often not room for the traditional color band code to be printed on them.
 Therefore, new resistor SMD codes were developed.
 The most commonly seen codes are the three and four digit system and an Electronic Industries Alliance (EIA) system called EIA-96.

-In this system the first two or three digits indicate the numerical resistance value of the resistor and the last digit gives a multiplier.
+In these systems, the first two or three digits indicate the numerical resistance value of the resistor and the last digit gives a multiplier.
 The number of the last digit indicates the power of ten by which to multiply the given resistor value.
-Here are some examples of values under this system:
+Here are some examples of values under this system.

 The letter "R" is used to indicate the position of a decimal point for resistance values lower than 10 Ω. Thus, 0R5 would be 0.5 Ω and 0R01 would be 0.01 Ω.